alexander-koch/golem/README.md

 x := x + 1
 ```

-Although you can change the value of the variable, you can **NOT** change the type.
+Although you can change the value of the variable, you can **NOT** change its type.
 The following types can be used:

 	int -> e.g. 2, 4, 512, 128, 65535